jewjitsu012/python-bing-bot/README.md

 ===============

 A bot for earning Bing Rewards on multiple accounts, written in Python.
+Supports earning mobile search points, and can automatically claim the "Free Daily Point".

 This bot is based on work done on a Ruby project by TillerMiller. https://github.com/TillerMiller/BingBot